Policy Gradient with Tree Expansion: Proofs

 where $\nabla_\theta\log \pi_\theta(\cdot|s) \in \mathbb{R}^{A \times \dim(\theta)}$ is a matrix whose $a$-th row is $\nabla_\theta\log \pi_\theta(a|s)^\top$.

 \begin{proof} The variance for a parametric policy $\pi_\theta$ is given as follows:

-where $Q(s, a)$ is the currently estimated Q-function and $\mu_{\pi_\theta}$ is the stationary distribution induced by following the policy $\pi_\theta$.
+where $Q(s, a)$ is the currently estimated Q-function and $d_{\pi_\theta}$ is the discounted state visitation frequency induced by the policy $\pi_\theta$.
 Since the second term we subtract is always positive (it is of quadratic form $v^\top v$) we can bound the variance by the first term:

 \end{proof}